framesurge/perseus/README.md

 ## Motivation

 There is a sore lack of Rust frameworks for frontend development that support more than just SPAs and client-side rendering, and so Perseus was born.
-We need something like NextJS for WASM.
+We need something like NextJS for Wasm.

 ## Roadmap